Yashh0210/Currency_exchanger/README.md

 🪙 Currency Exchanger
 A simple and responsive web app that allows users to convert between different currencies using real-time exchange rates.
 Built using  HTML, CSS, and JavaScript, and powered by a free public API.
  Features -->
-# Real-time currency conversion
+# Real-time currency conversion.

-# Supports multiple currencies
+# Supports multiple currencies.

-# Responsive design for mobile and desktop
+# Responsive design for mobile and desktop.

-# Clean and intuitive UI
+# Clean and intuitive UI.

-# Lightweight, no frameworks
+# Lightweight, no frameworks.